 Harriers need to be accustomed to the grooming process.
 Start this when the animal is a young pup.
 If you don't take the time to do this the dog will not stay still for you and it will be a losing battle.

-As you go through the grooming process you should also check the dog for sores, bruising, blemishes, parasites, rashes, tenderness, or any other kind of inflammation on the skin.
-Also check the ears, eyes, nose, in the mouth, and on the paws for any abnormalities and have them attended to by a veterinarian if necessary.
+As you go through the grooming process you should also examine the dog for sores, bruising, blemishes, parasites, rashes, tenderness, or any other kind of inflammation on the skin.
+Also check the ears, eyes, nose, in the mouth, and on the paws for any abnormalities and have them attended to immediately by a veterinarian if necessary.
 Catching potential problems during the grooming process is the first step in having a healthy animal.